The-Monkeys-and-MAUD/MonkeytestJS/README.md

 Getting Started
 ---------------

 The file **/config.json** is where you should put all your settings.
-Out of the box it looks like this:
+It comes with some demo content and looks like this:

 ```javascript